John Maus: Political views

-Allegations of support of Trump
+Views on Donald Trump

 In January 2021, Maus, alongside Ariel Pink, attended the pro-Donald Trump protests that led to the storming of the U.S. Capitol in Washington D.C.
 Responding to controversy regarding his presence at the event, Maus tweeted a quote from Mit brennender Sorge, a 1937 encyclical from Pope Pius XI distributed privately among clergy, that condemned aspects of nazism, does not mention National Socialism, Hitler or the Nazi Party itself—but obliquely references them.
 On 23 December 2021, Pink later appeared on alt-right podcast Wrong Opinion, discussing with host Josh Lekach that he was working closely with Maus on music and merchandise, saying "John is one thousand and one percent on Team Trump".

 After a fan requested further explanation, he replied with an image of Edith Stein, a German-Jewish philosopher and Catholic nun who was executed at Auschwitz II-Birkenau by Nazis in 1942.
-Maus also stated that he responded directly to people who had messaged him stating that he was at the event for a laugh.
+Maus also stated that he responded directly to people who had messaged him stating that he was at the event for a joke.

 On March 27, 2025, Maus spoke about his involvement in January 6, 2021 riots, on the Forms Podcast, claiming that he, his wife and Ariel were invited by filmmaker Alex Lee Moyer to Washington, D.C. as he and Ariel Pink were going to score the music for the film TFW No GF.
 He stated that when they were in their hotel, in D.C., Moyer stated that something was occurring at the Capitol and invited Maus and his wife to go down and get shots with Moyer and her cameraman, where they witnessed people climbing the wall and then went back to their hotel, stating that Ariel was not present at the event.